In Sputnik’s Orbit

 5. The emergency power load center is bonded (the neutral, ground, earth ground lead, and case are all electrically connected inside the load center and nowhere else).
 The load center did not come with a ground bar, so this is done simply by connecting all neutrals and all ground wires to the neutral bar and the neutral bar to the case (via the supplied bonding strip and screw).

-6. The earth ground lead, a green insulated 10-gauge solid copper wire made for that purpose, runs out the bottom of the load center through the same clamp as the inlet (10/2) lead, down the stud (this is in an unfinished garage), under the siding and house wrap, and about 18 inches to a new, independent grounding rod.
+6. The earth ground lead, a green insulated heavy-gauge solid copper wire made for that purpose, runs out the bottom of the load center through the same clamp as the inlet (10/2) lead, down the stud (this is in an unfinished garage), under the siding and house wrap, and about 18 inches to a new, dedicated grounding rod.

-8. Inside the garage, the 10-gauge inlet wire and the ground wire are secured to the stud with wire staples to protext them against snags, even short as they are.
-I’ll probably cover them later with a piece of HDF.
+8. Inside the garage, the 10-gauge inlet wire and the ground wire are secured to the stud with wire staples to protect them against snags, even short as they are (and were later enclosed during remodel).

 9. Inside the new load center:

-1. The #10 inlet hot wire (black) connects to the hot lug on one side (feeding one breaker) and a length of black 10-guage wire jumpers from there down and around to the other lug (feeding the other breaker, so that both are bed from the same 30 amp inlet circuit).
+1. The #10 inlet hot wire (black) connects to the hot lug on one side (feeding one breaker) and a length of black 10-guage wire jumpers from there down and around to the other lug (feeding the other breaker, so that both 15 amp circuits are fed from the same 30 amp inlet circuit).

 2. The inlet neutral (white) and ground (bare) both connect to the neutral bar to achieve a bond.

-3. The white pigtail from each breaker also connects to the neural bar.
+3. The white pigtail from each new GE arc-fault breaker also connects to the neural bar.

-10. Secured at least every five feet by a staple, the two 14-gauge emergency branch wires run up the stud and across a ceiling joist to join the bundle of cabling installed by the builder to carry power from the main load center into the house.
+10. The Romex for the emergency circuits is secured as it passes through the garage by a staple at least every five feet, and the wires run across a ceiling joist to join the bundle of cabling installed by the builder to carry power from the main load center into the house.
+That’s as close as the two electrical systems ever come, so there is no chance of the one inducting hazard of any kind on the other.

 11. From here, the new wires run across all the joists, through the machine cloth rat-barrier, and through the attic over the breezeway into the attic proper.
 The machine cloth was removed during insulation and is not so tight as to damage the Romex.